Database Quick Start (Based on Laravel Database Component)

 ];

-Except for the pool configuration, other configurations are the same as Laravel.
+Except for the pool configuration, all other options are the same as Laravel.

 About Connection Pool

-• Each process has its own connection pool, and connection pools are not shared between processes.
+• Each process has its own connection pool; pools are not shared between processes.

-• When coroutines are not enabled, business tasks are executed in the process queue, and concurrency will not occur, so the connection pool will have at most 1 connection.
+• When coroutines are disabled, requests are executed sequentially within the process, so there is no concurrency and the pool has at most 1 connection.

-• When coroutines are enabled, business tasks are executed concurrently within the process, and the connection pool will dynamically adjust the number of connections as needed, with a maximum of max_connections and a minimum of min_connections.
+• When coroutines are enabled, requests run concurrently within the process.
+The pool adjusts the number of connections dynamically, never exceeding max_connections and never below min_connections.

-• Because the maximum number of connections in the connection pool is max_connections, when the number of coroutines operating on the database exceeds max_connections, some coroutines will queue up waiting, and will wait for a maximum of wait_timeout seconds; if exceeded, an exception is triggered.
+• Because the pool is capped at max_connections, when the number of coroutines using the database exceeds this limit, some will wait in queue for up to wait_timeout seconds; exceeding that triggers an exception.

-• In idle situations (including both coroutine and non-coroutine environments), connections will be reclaimed after idle_timeout time, until the number of connections reaches min_connections (min_connections can be 0).
+• When idle (in both coroutine and non-coroutine environments), connections are reclaimed after idle_timeout until the count reaches min_connections (min_connections can be 0).

 Database Usage Example